igrishaev/farseer/README.md

 nil
 ~~~

-Notifications are usefull to trigger some side effects on the server.
+Notifications are useful to trigger some side effects on the server.

-Rememeber, if you pass a missing method or wrong input data (or any other error
+Remember, if you pass a missing method or wrong input data (or any other error
 occurs), you'll get a negative response anyway:

 ~~~clojure